boldbi/boldbi-kubernetes/docs/amazon-eks.md

 26. Wait for some time till the Bold BI On-Premise application deployed to your Amazon EKS cluster.

-27. Use the following command to get the pods’ status.
+27. Use the following command to get the pods status.

 ```sh
 kubectl get pods -n bold-services
 ```
 ![Pod status](images/pod_status.png)

 28. Wait till you see the applications in running state.
-Then use your DNS or ingress address you got from **Step 17** to access the application in the browser.
+Then use your DNS or ingress address you got from **Step 19** to access the application in the browser.

 29. Configure the Bold BI On-Premise application startup to use the application.
 Please refer the following link for more details on configuring the application startup.